-With Manchester City having virtually secured the 2020/21 Premier League title, the club are now concentrating on lifting the Champions League trophy in May.
+With Manchester City looking odds-on to secure the 2020/21 Premier League title, the club are concentrating on securing a berth in the Champions League final in May.

 It was always going to be difficult for Pep Guardiola to top his impressive 14 titles in his time as manager of FC Barcelona.
 From his tenure at Camp Nou in 2008, the Catalan coach secured Champions League glory twice with Manchester United the beaten finalists on both occasions.

 A 2009 final in Rome against the English side was the Santpedor's first taste of Champions League glory with goals from Samuel Eto'o and Lionel Messi securing the trophy for Barça.

 Two years later and in the city of Paris, United, once again lost to the Catalan giants by a two goal margin with Pedro, Messi and David Villa on target for the Blaugrana with Wayne Rooney hitting the only United goal of the night.

 Many in Bavaria that Guardiola was a guarantee to steer Bayern to European glory and despite a triple of Bundesliga wins (013/14, 2014/15, 2015/16), the Catalan failed to advance past the semi-final stage with Bayern in his three seasons in Germany with LaLiga sides eliminating his team.
 Real Madrid were too strong in 13/14 with a 0-5 aggregate win.
 The following season it was Barcelona who proved to be Bayern's undoing and the subsequent season the Bavarian giants fell to Atletico Madrid slipping out of the competition on away goals.